-If you are an undergraduate looking for Human Subject Research for credit opportunities, please go to the Undergraduate SONA research page.
+If you are an undergraduate looking to participate in Human Subject Research for classroom credit, please go to the Undergraduate SONA research page.

 Do you have a child 11-19 yrs of age?
 Tell us about their sleep in a quick (<15 minutes) online survey conducted by the UMass Sleep Lab.
 Click here for more information: http://tinyurl.com/SleepyTeensSurvey

 You are invited to participate in a research study about emotional response and older age.
 The purpose of this study is to determine how the emotional responses of older adults, aged 65 and older, relate to thinking abilities.
 Participants watch videos, complete questionnaires, and engage in brief cognitive testing.
 Participants must be accompanied by a companion, who will complete two brief questionnaires.
 Appointments are at the University of Massachusetts Amherst and last up to 2 hours.

 - Are you a woman between 18 and 35 years of age?

 - Do you engage in self-destructive behaviors when you are feeling upset or in emotional pain?

 If so, you may qualify for a study focused on how emotions affect pain perception.
 Participants will complete some interviews, questionnaires, and a task assessing pain endurance.

 The Infant Cognition Lab is seeking infant participants age 11–12 and 18–24 months-old for a study investigating how infants think about faces.

 Participants can be seen at one of two locations, the UMass Amherst Infant Cognition Lab or at the UMass Center, Tower Square, Springfield, MA.

 Infants will watch a fun puppet show and complete a reaching task using characters with different faces.